GEMS: User & roles management

 • And if there was ever a need for an interactive prototype?
 Well, these integrated wireframes made the transition a breeze.

-Chapter 5:Numbers don't lie
+Chapter 5:numbers don't lie

 Enhanced user satisfaction